iiittheorygroup/iiittheorygroup.github.io/Initiatives/integration-bee.md

 Integration Bee
 =================

-It is a fun and exciting competition where students compete to solve integrals as fast as possible.

-The Integration Bee will consist of multiple rounds.
+A new event organized as a part of Felicity Buzz 2024.
+The Integration Bee will consist of multiple rounds, where participants would be solving challenging integrals as fast as possible.
 After the written prelims, top performing participants will qualify for a single elimination playoff bracket.

 ### Preliminary Round Details:
 **Date:** 2nd October 2024
-**Venue:** TBA
+**Venue:** SH-1
 **Time:** 9 PM

 ### Final Round Details: